 The Trust is not an oil and gas producer.
-Its oil and gas income is derived from perpetual non-participating oil and gas royalty interests which it has retained.
+Its oil and gas income is derived from perpetual nonparticipating oil and gas royalty interests which it has retained.
 As wells age the costs of production may increase and their capacity may decline absent additional investment.
-However, the owners and operators of the oil and gas wells make all decisions as to investments in, and production from, those wells and the Trust's royalties will be dependent upon decisions made by those operators, among other factors.
-The Railroad Commission of the State of Texas sets authorized production levels for pro rated wells by regulation.
+However, the owners and operators of the oil and gas wells make all decisions as to investments in, and production from, those wells and the Trust's royalties will be dependent upon decisions made by levels for pro rated wells by regulation.
 The monthly percentage of allowable production has averaged 100% in recent years.
-However, in the past the Trust's income from oil and gas royalties has been limited by the production levels authorized by the Railroad Commission and we cannot assure you that they may not be so limited in the future
+However, in the past the Trust's income from oil and gas royalties has been limited by the production levels authorized by the Railroad Commission and we cannot assure you that they may not be so limited in the future.